 - a.
-Upon receipt of a request from the president, the Grievance Committee will schedule a hearing.
-This hearing must be held within 21 calendar days after receipt of the request from the president.
+Upon receipt of a request from the President, the Grievance Committee will schedule a hearing.
+This hearing must be held within 21 calendar days after receipt of the request from the President.
 The Grievance Committee will elect its own chairperson.
 The chairperson's notice scheduling a time and place for the hearing must be delivered to the parties involved seven calendar days prior to the hearing.
 These time limits are a guide and may be changed for university holidays and by mutual written agreement of the Grievance Committee and the parties to the grievance. - b.
 The formal hearing will be conducted in accordance with procedures established by the Grievance Committee.
 The grievant or the grievant's representative(s) or counsel will present the grievant's case.
 The grievant has the right to present information, written or oral, considered relevant or material to the grievance, including the calling of witnesses.
-This information may be presented in written or oral form.

-After the presentation by the grievant, the administrator's case will be presented under the same rules as those that were applied for the grievant.
+This information may be presented in written or oral form. - After the presentation by the grievant, the administrator's case will be presented under the same rules as those that were applied for the grievant.
 The administrator may be represented in the process as well.
 The Grievance Committee may call witnesses, as it considers appropriate.
-The grievant and the administrator may question all witnesses.
+The grievant and the administrator may question all witnesses. - c.

-- c.
 Evidence considered in the hearing must relate to the grievance.
 After all evidence is received, the Grievance Committee will meet and consider the case.
 The opinion held by the majority of the members will constitute the committee's recommendations.
 The findings and recommendations of the committee must relate specifically to the grievance and the recommendations must be clearly stated.
-The committee must provide its recommendations in writing to the president of the university, with copies to the parties to the grievance, within 15 calendar days after the hearing is concluded.
-Minority opinions of the committee may also be submitted to the president.
-Recommendations to the president are advisory in nature. - d.
-The president will send a written decision, which is the final university decision on the grievance, to the grievant within 15 calendar days of receipt of the Grievance Committee's recommendations.
-If the president's decision differs from that recommended by the Grievance Committee, the written reasons for such difference will be provided to the grievant and the committee. - e.
-The parties may agree to a resolution of the grievance at any time from initiation of the grievance procedures until the president's final decision.
+The committee must provide its recommendations in writing to the President of the university, with copies to the parties to the grievance, within 15 calendar days after the hearing is concluded.
+Minority opinions of the committee may also be submitted to the President.
+Recommendations to the President are advisory in nature. - d.
+The President will send a written decision, which is the final university decision on the grievance, to the grievant within 15 calendar days of receipt of the Grievance Committee's recommendations.
+If the President's decision differs from that recommended by the Grievance Committee, the written reasons for such difference will be provided to the grievant and the committee.